Dick Wardill: Melbourne (VFL)

 In 1901, when it was thought that he had retired, the eminent footballer, coach, and sports journalist, Jack Worrall, observed that Wardill "was one of the most brilliant exponents the game has seen".

 Representative team (VFL)

 In June 1900 he was a member of the VFL's representative team that played a match against a combined Ballarat team.

 Death

-He died at Elsternwick after jumping in front of a train on 28 August 1929.Wills and Estates, The Age, (Wednesday, 2 October 1929), p.13.In Memoriam: Wardill, The Argus, (Thursday, 28 August 1930), p.1.In Memoriam: Wardill, The Age, (Saturday, 27 August 1932), p.5.In Memoriam: Wardill, The Argus, (Wednesday, 29 August 1934), p.1.In Memoriam: Tatham, The Argus, (Thursday, 18 August 1938), p.10.
+He died at Elsternwick after jumping in front of a train on 28 August 1929.